Before You Begin The Design Process.

 There are almost as many ways that a web redesign can hurt you as can help you.
 Before you start to rework your website, make sure you have a back-up copy of your complete website.
 It's almost a given that you will likely be reusing some graphic elements and content.
-WHy recreate the wheel if you can just update it?
-Organization and back-up will save a lot of time and headaches.
-Knowing which are critical assets to keep in your redesign requires understanding the research discussed in the previous "Redesign" articles.
+Why recreate the wheel if you can just update it?
+Organizing your current content and creating a back-up will save a lot of time and headaches.

 Which Channels Drive Your Best Traffic And Leads

-Having gathered all the analytics about your website, can you tell where your traffic is coming from in terms of visits, leads and aquisitions?
-In planning the redesign this information lets you know which assets are the most valuable.
+Having gathered all the analytics about your website, can you tell where your traffic is coming from in terms of visits, leads and acquisitions.
+When planning the redesign this information lets you know which assets are the most valuable, including which pages have traction you need to leverage and which pages to improve or eliminate.

 These assets include: